 Cats are extremely agile and use their tails as a means of balance to achieve this level of agility.
 In addition, cats use their tails as an important means of communication with other cats.

-International Cat Care believe that to deliberately breed cats without tails (or with short or deformed tails), simply for human gratification, is unethical.
+International Cat Care believes that to deliberately breed cats without tails (or with short or deformed tails), simply for human gratification, is unethical.
 This applies to Manx cats and also other breeds based on tail deformities.
 It has no benefit for the cat and is inevitably detrimental to the normal form and function of the cat.
-In severe cases, taillessness is also clearly associated other spinal defects which can have major health consequences for the cat.
+In severe cases, taillessness is also clearly associated with other spinal defects which can have major health consequences for the cat.